seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 For this care of Tamora,
 Herself and hers are highly bound to thee.

-*Exeunt DEMETRIUS and CHIRON bearing off the Nurse ’s body*
+*Exeunt DEMETRIUS and CHIRON bearing off the Nurse 's body*

 **AARON**
 Now to the Goths, as swift as swallow flies;
 There to dispose this treasure in mine arms,
-And secretly to greet the empress’ friends.
+And secretly to greet the empress' friends.
-Come on, you thick lipp’d slave, I’ll bear you hence;
+Come on, you thick lipp'd slave, I'll bear you hence;
 For it is you that puts us to our shifts:
-I’ll make you feed on berries and on roots,
+I'll make you feed on berries and on roots,
 And feed on curds and whey, and suck the goat,
 And cabin in a cave, and bring you up
 To be a warrior, and command a camp.